Board of Health

 The Board of Health is the governing body that oversees delivery of Mandatory Programs and Service Guidelines set by the Ontario Ministry of Health and Long Term Care and Ministry of Children and Youth Services under the Health Protection and Promotion Act legislated by the Government of Ontario.
 On behalf of the Board of Health, the Medical Officer of Health administers the public health programs and services in agreement with the Mission and Vision of our Health Unit.

-Dr. G. Allen Heimann (Medical Officer of Health), Dr. Gary M. Kirk (Associate Medical Officer of Health and CEO), and our 200 plus employees at the Health Unit continue to work under the financial guidance of the Board of Health.
-The Board of Health is composed of four representatives from the City of Windsor, four representatives from the County of Essex and Pelee Island, and currently four provincial representatives.
+Dr. Gary M. Kirk (Medical Officer of Health and CEO), and Dr. Wajid Ahmed (Acting Medical Officer of Health), and our 200 plus employees at the Health Unit continue to work under the financial guidance of the Board of Health.
+The Board of Health is composed of four representatives from the City of Windsor, four representatives from the County of Essex and Pelee Island, and six provincial representatives.

 Members of the Board of Health include: